How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 Getting to and around Lombok isn't as seamless as Bali, but that's part of the charm.
 The island rewards travelers who plan ahead and approach transport with realistic expectations.

 Fly if time matters most or boats make you queasy.
 Take the fast boat if you want to balance speed with experience.
-Choose the ferry if budget is your priority.
-Once you're on the island, a scooter gives you freedom while a car with driver offers comfort and local knowledge.
+Choose the public ferry if budget is your priority.